praveenramisetty1/invoice_parser/README.md

 # 🧾 Invoice Parser Microservice

-A lightweight FastAPI microservice for parsing medical distributor invoices (PDF) into structured JSON data using vendor-specific regex templates.
+A lightweight FastAPI microservice for parsing nvoices (PDF) into structured JSON data using vendor-specific regex templates.

 ---